List of television series canceled before airing an episode: M

-This Brazilian miniseries produced by Rede Manchete in 1993 satirized the former president of Brazil Fernando Collor, but was canceled before its debut scheduled for July 26, 1993, due to a lawsuit filed by Collor alleging possible irreparable damage to his honor.
-A court decision in favor of Collor a few months later banned the debut, but the ban was subsequently lifted by the court on appeal; despite this, Rede Manchete owner Adolpho Bloch decided in February 1994 not to show the miniseries on his network, saying he wanted to avoid further conflict with Collor.
+This Brazilian miniseries produced by Rede Manchete in 1993 satirized the former president of Brazil Fernando Collor.
+It was canceled before its debut on July 26, 1993, due to a lawsuit filed by Collor alleging irreparable damage to his reputation.
+A court decision in favor of Collor a few months later banned the debut, but the ban was subsequently lifted by the court on appeal.
+Despite this, Rede Manchete owner Adolpho Bloch decided in February 1994 not to show the miniseries, saying he wanted to avoid further conflict with Collor.